Reviewed by Heather Cashell, LCSW

 On the other hand, for children where a parental dynamic was involved (i.e., they were punished, pressured, bribed, etc.), positive feeding education is needed.
 This education can be mixed with other treatment approaches depending upon the original problem.

-It’s important to recognize that most of the children suffering from Selective Eating Disorder are nutritionally compromised.
-Therefore, nutrition therapy is likely necessary for every child suffering from this disorder.
+It’s important to recognize that most of the children experiencing Selective Eating Disorder are nutritionally compromised.
+Therefore, nutrition therapy is likely necessary for every child going through this disorder.

 Treatment could be any of these single methodologies or a combination.
 Likewise, you may work with a single healthcare provider or an entire team specializing in treating children with Selective Eating Disorder.
 It depends on what is available near you and the severity of the case.